 Some of my British colleagues learned French, and when I talked to them in French, I slowed down and articulated clearly.

-It requires effort, but this is the price to pay to create bonds and collaborate with your project teams.
+It requires effort to become a better global leader, but this is the price to pay to create bonds and collaborate with your project teams.
 It’s a way to include people.
 Globish is a tool, not the purpose of the project: after all, we’re not taking a literature course.

 Some basic rules of Globish are: